ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 3. On the **Membership** tab of the **Organization Settings** screen, click **Create API User**.

 4. On the **API User Administration** window, fill out all required fields for the API user, enter the number of days until the API token will expire in the **Token Expiration (days)** field, and click **SAVE USER AND GENERATE TOKEN**.
-(See the `"Creating an API User" section of Creating User Accounts <https://knowledge.threatconnect.com/docs/creating-user-accounts#creating-an-api-user>`_ for more information on creating API users.)
+(See the `"Creating an API User" section of Managing User Accounts <https://knowledge.threatconnect.com/docs/managing-user-accounts#creating-an-api-user>`_ for more information on creating API users.)

 **Existing API User**